eeg3/workspaces-portal/README.md

 ## Updating

 As the website or serverless function is updated, simply perform the modifications within the code and then push them to the GitHub repo.
 Once checked in to GitHub, CodePipeline will handle the rest automatically.
 To test this functionality, browse to the CodePipeline page and view the pipeline while pushing a change.
 The pipeline will show the process from Source -> Build -> Deploy.
 If there are any failures, they will be visible within the pipeline.

+The code for the pipeline resides within the root of the project, and the pipeline itself exists as part of the parent CloudFormation stack.

+1. **deploy.json**: Launcher for the core services within CloudFormation (S3, CodePipeline, CodeBuild, Cognito).
+These are not modified by the pipeline on changes, but it does include setting up the pipeline itself.
+This is the CloudFormation template to launch to get setup started.
+2. **buildspec.yml**: This file is used by CodeBuild to tell it what to do on every build.
+3. **sam.json**: CloudFormation Serverless Transformation template for SAM.
+This template handles creation of the Lambda functions, Step Functions, and the approval API Gateway.

 ## Notes